MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 Despite its name, which was created before Visual Studio implemented cross-platform support, the `ClCompile` target does not have to call CL.exe.
 It can also call Clang, gcc, or other compilers by using appropriate MSBuild tasks.

-In this case, the `ClCompile` target does not have any dependencies except the `SelectClCompile` target.
-This dependency is required for the single file compile command to work in the IDE.
+The `ClCompile` target should not have any dependencies except the `SelectClCompile` target.
+This is required for the single file compile command to work in the IDE.

-If you want to add a new target to the build process for your toolset, you can add it to any of the properties used in `DependsOnTargets`, or use `AfterTargets` or `BeforeTargets` attributes.

 The targets included in `$(ComputeCompileInputsTargets)` are also used by the design-time build to get IntelliSense information.
 For more information, see the [Design-time targets for IntelliSense information](#design-time-targets-for-intellisense-information) section.